SleepyLark/Jet-Lag-Radio/README.md

 Whether you're on the air or offline, it will get to you eventually

 # Overview

-This is a collection of whatever material I can get about [Jet Set Radio Live](https://jetsetradio.live) with the main goal being preservation and helping people find songs.
+**NOTICE: As of 1/10/20 the site has been taken down, thus breaking all the links.
+Hopefully it comes back but who knows** This is a collection of whatever material I can get about [Jet Set Radio Live](https://jetsetradio.live) with the main goal being preservation and helping people find songs.

 Currently, here's the resources I have: